31st Mar 2022 |

-If you are planning to take the IELTS General Training, part 1 of the Writing section will require you to write a letter.
-When writing letters, it is important to identify the formality of the letter.
-There are generally three levels of formality in letter types:
+If you are planning to take the IELTS General Training, the first part of the Writing section requires you to write a letter.
+Understanding the informal letter format is essential, especially for tasks that measure your ability to write in a friendly and conversational tone.

-Formal – this type of letter requires you to communicate with someone you do not know.
+Formal: This type of letter requires you to communicate with someone you do not know.
 Some examples are:

-Semi Formal – in the type of letter, you contact someone you know but in a formal situation or reason.
+Semi-Formal: In the type of letter, you contact someone you know but in a formal situation or reason.
 Some examples are:

 In this blog, we will explore the informal letter type and look at an example question and answer as well as some tips for success in this section!